Doc

 The following entry fields allow the user to specify certain general properties and defaults for the database to be registered.

+(2) Server name and (3) Port: must be known when accessing remotely.
 The standard port for Firebird and InterBase® is 3050.
-However this is sometimes altered for obvious reasons of security, when other databases are already using this port, or you are using a number of Firebird instances.
-If a different port is to be used for the Firebird/InterBase® connection, the port number needs to be included as part of the server name.
+However this is sometimes altered for obvious reasons of security, or when other databases are already using this port.
+If a different port is to be used for the Firebird/InterBase® connection, the port number needs to be included as part of the server name (parameter is server/port).
 For example, if port number 3055 is to be used, the server name is SERVER/3055.
+This is sometimes the case when a Firewall or a proxy server is used, or when another program uses the standard port.
+For using an alias path for a remote connection, please refer to the article Remote database connect using an alias.

 • C:Programs\Firebird\Firebird_1_5\examples\EMPLOYEE.FDB